 Statistics are gathered every year regarding the topic of divorce such as their rates, reasonings, timelines, components, or costs.
 Although, divorce has been an option for many years, items do change regarding these statistics and it is important to check in to determine certain qualities of the divorce trends that may affect your case.
-Therefore, your Pensacola Divorce Attorney has provided some of the most recent data regarding divorces in the year of 2019.
+Therefore, we have provided some of the most recent data regarding divorces in the year of 2019.

 The first note made in almost every study regarding divorces in the year of 2019, is that the divorce rate has declined.
 A study conducted by the University of Maryland found, that since the year of 2008, there has been a decline in the rate of divorces of 18%.
 The Center for Disease Control reported that only 782,083 divorces occurred in the United States in 2019, which is the lowest number since the 1980s.
 Researchers have contributed this decline to the increase in millennials delaying marriage.
 According to the study, the average age of marriage has increased to 28 years for females and 30 years in males.
 While history provided average numbers as low as 21 and 24, females and males respectively.
 Presently, many are opting to focus on their careers and self-discovery.
 Therefore, they are more financially stable, and selective when it comes to choosing their partner, allowing for a more positive match and generally less marital struggle in the future.
 Further, there has been an increase in the use of marriage counselors to improve marriage quality and longevity.
 In recent years, therapy has become less stigmatized and encouraged in societies to improve marital relationships, which researchers also have contributed to the decline in the divorce rate.